ttzv/ITem/README.md

 <img src="https://thumbs.gfycat.com/ReliableAlienatedAntbear-size_restricted.gif"></img>

 This is quite self-explanatory.
 This module allows sending SMS using existing <a href="https://www.smsapi.com/">smsapi.com</a> account.
-If recipient has an assigned phone number it will be automatically pulled from database.
 Message templates are also supported.

 <h3>5.
 Save commonly used strings</h3>